-The Manager only receives a performance fee if the overall Pool shares have an appreciated price beyond the previous high water mark, and not on an investor-to-investor basis.
-For example, an investor may have a 50% return (ROI), but if the pool has not reached its high water mark then performance fees will not be minted.
-The Manager also has the right to mint performance fees at any time if there are any are available, in its sole discretion.
+The Manager only receives a performance fee if the overall vault shares have an appreciated price beyond the previous high water mark, and not on an individual to individual basis.
+For example, a depositor may have a 50% return (ROI), but if the vault has not reached its high water mark then performance fees will not be minted.
+The Manager also has the right to mint performance fees at any time if they are available, in its sole discretion.

-A high-water mark constitutes the highest level reached by the Pool since taking the latest performance fee.
-The investment manager is required to bring the net asset value of the Pool above the high-water mark before it is entitled to another performance fee.
+A high-water mark constitutes the highest level reached by the vault since taking the latest performance fee.
+The investment manager is required to bring the net asset value of the vault above the high-water mark before it is entitled to another performance fee.

-There are currently no clawbacks available to investors, or the ability to establish a preferred return to investors before managers can receive a Performance Fee.
+There are currently no clawbacks available to depositors, or the ability to establish a preferred return to individiuals before managers can receive a Performance Fee.

-The formula for the amount of new Pool shares the manager receives as a Performance Fee is:
+The formula for the amount of new vault shares the manager receives as a Performance Fee is: